 Once someone has opened an account and invested in the suggested portfolio, the robo-adviser manages that portfolio for the investor, adjusting the allocations within it to ensure it continues to match the risk/return profile.
 They are then required to check regularly - generally once a year - to make sure the investors’ needs are the same and that the portfolio is still suitable for them.

-While a variety of investment platforms call themselves “robo-advisers”, for the purposes of this article, our definition of a robo-adviser is an online offering that uses a questionnaire to ascertain someone’s attitude to risk and capacity for loss.
+While a variety of investment platforms call themselves “robo-advisers”, for the purposes of this article, our definition of a robo-adviser is an online or app-based investment platform that uses a questionnaire to ascertain someone’s attitude to risk and capacity for loss.
 This questionnaire then leads to a suggested portfolio, including information on the underlying asset allocation.
 This definition excludes those platforms that only require someone to define themselves as “cautious”, “moderate” or “adventurous” without asking further questions to check whether this self-assessment is accurate.

 Robo-advisers generally state that they offer “guidance” rather than “advice”.
 This is because “advice” comes with its own regulatory burden and, instead, this approach presents potential investors with an option, but the responsibility of making the final decision rests with the investor.